Distribution Management Defined: Channels, Benefits, & Solutions

 Well-executed distribution management can help to improve the order fulfillment process, inventory turnover rate, profit margins, supply chain agility, and ultimately higher customer satisfaction.

-Distribution management: Why is it important for ecommerce?
+Why is distribution management important for ecommerce?

 The goal of distribution management is to keep inventory moving through the supply chain.
 How well distribution management is executed impacts profit margins and how fast a brand can grow.